 This allows you to treat a specific weapon as a Monk Weapon.
 This weapon isn’t held to the same requirements as Monk Weapons, but it does have to meet certain other requirements to be used in this way.

 - The weapon must be a simple or martial weapon.

 - You must be proficient with the weapon.

 - The weapon must not have the “heavy” or “special” properties.

 In most cases, that second requirement is going to be the most important part to be aware of.

-For example, you could use the Dedicated Weapon feature with a shortbow because it is a simple weapon with which you are proficient and doesn’t have the “heavy” or “special” property.
+For example, you could use the Dedicated Weapon feature with a shortbow because it is a simple weapon with which you are proficient and doesn’t have the “heavy” or “special” properties.

 However, you couldn’t do this with a longbow because it is a martial weapon that you do not have proficiency with.
-If you can gain proficiency with longbows, you’ll be able to make it your Dedicated Weapon.
+But even if your Monk gains proficiency with longbows, it still has the “heavy” property which means it still doesn’t qualify.

 To use the Dedicated Weapon feature on a weapon, you focus your ki on a weapon after a short or long rest.
 The benefit lasts until you use this feature again.